kodecocodes/swift-algorithm-club/Singly Linked List/README.markdown

         }
     }
 ```

 Linked lists are relatively simple structures, but can be used to implement other common data types like stacks and queues.
 It can be helpful to better understand how they differ from the Array type and what memory and efficiency implications are associated with their use.

+*Written for Swift Algorithm Club by [Mac Bellingrath](https://github.com/macbellingrath)*